pedro-canedo/pedro-canedo/README.md

-# Às vezes faço o que quero. Às vezes faço o que tenho que fazer | Sometimes I do what I want.
+# Às vezes faço o que quero. Às vezes faço o que tenho que fazer.
+Sometimes I do what I want.
 Sometimes I do what I have to.